jacobxperez/rams/README.md

 ## About

-[Essentials](https://jacobxperez.github.io/essentials/) is a base CSS framework build with [LESS](http://lesscss.org/) intended to be used by small scale web projects.
+[Essentials](https://jacobxperez.github.io/essentials/) is a modular CSS framework build with [LESS](http://lesscss.org/) intended to be used by small scale web projects.
 It contains all necessary components to build a website this includes a grid system, typography, navigation, and dropdowns.

 ### Project Status